dhanushpandian/TCRD/compare.md

 ## Conclusion

 Each platform presents unique strengths and challenges in the realm of biomedical NLP.
-Abbvie ARCH excels in enriching drug-disease associations through subgraph pattern matching, Platform 2 leverages deep learning for precise entity recognition, and Platform 3 employs a hybrid approach for robust knowledge extraction.
+Abbvie ARCH excels in enriching drug-disease associations through subgraph pattern matching, BIKG leverages deep learning for precise entity recognition, and Standigm ASK employs a hybrid approach for robust knowledge extraction.
 Together, these platforms showcase the diverse methodologies driving advancements in biomedical research and drug discovery.